rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 - `WriteProcessMemory()` to write the shellcode into the newly allocated buffer in the target process.
 - `CreateRemoteThread()` to create a thread in the target process whose entrypoint is the shellcode buffer.

 Because this technique is so well-known, nearly all AV/EDR products will closely monitor these functions using hooks.
-Calling these four functions in sequence will almost always get you caught, so it's better to find different ways to achieve the same outcome.
-As we'll see, obtaining a reverse shell under Carbon Black and Cortex XDR was possible using only two of the four functions above (`OpenProcess()` and `WriteProcessMemory()`), lowering the likelihood of detection.
+Calling these four functions in sequence will usually result in a detection, so it's better to find different ways to achieve the same outcome.
+As we'll see, obtaining a reverse shell under Carbon Black and Cortex XDR was possible using only two of the four functions above (`OpenProcess()` and `WriteProcessMemory()`).

 <br/>
 <hr/>